The Ultimate Guide to Seaside’s Historic Landmarks

 Historical Tidbit: Named after Alexandre Gilbert, a prominent businessman and mayor of Seaside in the early 1900s, the district retains much of its original charm.

-Pro Tip: Stop by the Seaside Coffee Housefor a cup of locally roasted coffee and a taste of the district’s vibrant community spirit.
+Pro Tip: Stop at the Seaside Coffee House for locally roasted coffee and soak up the district’s vibrant community spirit.
+Explore the unique boutiques and art galleries along the way.

 5. Butterfield Cottage: A Peek into Pioneer Life